iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic treatment in a condominium interior (deodorization, antibacterial, and mold prevention measures).
+This is a case study of photocatalytic application indoors in a detached house (for deodorization and antibacterial measures).

-The photocatalytic oxidation power decomposes and suppresses/reduces the substances causing odors, bacteria, viruses, and mold in the apartment, creating a clean environment.
+The photocatalytic oxidation power decomposes and suppresses/reduces the causes of odors, bacteria, viruses, and mold in residential interiors, creating a clean environment.

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)